Aperture connectors reference

 The same auto-detection applies to clients connecting to Aperture's /v1/mcp endpoint.
 Aperture serves both Streamable HTTP and legacy SSE clients.

-Aperture polls each configured remote MCP server every 5 seconds to detect capability changes.
-When a remote server adds or removes tools or resources, Aperture automatically updates the registrations, making the changes visible to connected clients.
+Aperture periodically checks configured remote MCP servers for capability changes.
+When a server adds or removes tools or resources, Aperture updates the capabilities available to connected clients.

-If a remote server becomes unavailable, Aperture unregisters all of its tools and resources until the server recovers.
-Polling continues in the background, and Aperture re-registers capabilities when the server comes back online.
+If a remote server becomes unavailable, its tools and resources remain unavailable until the server recovers.
+Aperture makes them available again after recovery.

 System connectors

 Aperture includes a built-in aperture system connector that exposes the list_connectors tool.
 This tool lists all HTTP API connectors available through Aperture, helping AI models discover which APIs they can access and how to call them.
-To grant access, use a connectors grant matching "aperture/**" or "aperture/tools/*".
+To grant access, use "label:system", which matches the built-in aperture connector, or an FQN pattern such as "aperture/**" or "aperture/tools/*".

-The aperture system connector always appears in GET /api/connectors, but its aperture_list_connectors MCP tool is registered only when at least one HTTP connector is configured.
+The aperture system connector always appears in GET /api/connectors.
+Its aperture_list_connectors MCP tool is available when at least one HTTP connector is configured.

 On the /v1/mcp endpoint, this tool appears with the connector-ID prefix as aperture_list_connectors, consistent with the name-prefixing rule.
 Grants reference the unprefixed tool name (for example, "aperture/tools/list_connectors").